-POLICY: In accordance with Title 38 US Code 3679 subsection (e) of the Veterans Benefits and Transition Act of 2018, Nova Southeastern University (NSU) will not impose a penalty on any student using veterans education benefits under Chapter 31 (Vocational Rehabilitation & Employment) or Chapter 33 (Post 9/11 GI Bill®) because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement of funding from the Department of Veterans Affairs (VA).
+POLICY: In accordance with Title 38 US Code 3679 subsection (e) of the Veterans Benefits and Transition Act of 2018, Nova Southeastern University (NSU) will not impose a penalty on any student using veterans education benefits under Chapter 31 (Vocational Rehabilitation & Employment), Chapter 33 (Post 9/11 GI Bill®), or Chapter 35 (Survivors' and Dependents' Educational Assistance [DEA]) because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement of funding from the Department of Veterans Affairs (VA).
 NSU will not:

-- Prevent the student from attending or participating in the course of education during periods in which there is a delayed disbursement; - Assess late payment fees if the financial obligation is fully funded by the Department of Veterans Affairs (VA); - Require the student to secure alternative or additional funding for delayed disbursements; - Deny the student access to institutional facilities and services (e.g., access to the University Center RecPlex, grades, transcripts, and registration) available to other students who have satisfied their tuition and fee bills.
+- Prevent the student from attending or participating in the course of education during periods in which there is a delayed disbursement. - Assess late payment fees if the financial obligation is fully funded by the Department of Veterans Affairs (VA). - Require the student to secure alternative or additional funding for delayed disbursements. - Deny the student access to institutional facilities and services (e.g., access to the University Center RecPlex, grades, transcripts, and registration) available to other students who have satisfied their tuition and fee bills.